 You create data access rules to specify what data to control and how to control it.
-A rule is enforced only when you include it in a published policy.
+A rule is enforced only when you include it in a published data protection policy.

 A data access rule consists of criteria that specify that data to control and an action that specifies how to prevent access to that data.
 This diagram shows the components of rules.